-As Chat Marketing has become smarter and more ubiquitous, there’s been a lot of talk about whether chat is poised to annihilate email and emerge as the queen of all direct marketing channels.
+As mobile messaging has become smarter and more ubiquitous via channels like SMS and Facebook Messenger, there’s been a lot of talk about whether it’s is poised to annihilate email and emerge as the queen of all direct marketing channels.
 After all, people are so inundated by email spam that “inbox zero” is a legitimate New Year’s resolution.
 And open rates on email are so dismal that marketers are left wondering if anyone is reading their content at all.

-The numbers speak for themselves: chat’s conversion rates are 3x better than email, and its open rates are 4x better than email.
+The numbers speak for themselves: messaging conversion rates are 3x better than email, and its open rates are 4x better than email.

 That said, it may be a mistake to discount email entirely just yet.
 Email is still an effective way to generate leads and reach a segmented audience, and it’s still one of the best-performing ecommerce marketing channels.
 The mere fact that email has endured this long makes us doubt it’s going to die the swift death that pundits keep predicting.

-But the question still remains: how does email hold up against chat, and will chat replace email entirely, if not now then over time?
+But the question still remains: how does email hold up against mobile messaging?

-To answer this question, we decided to measure some of the benefits of email marketing against the benefits of Chat Marketing:
+To answer this question, we decided to measure some of the benefits of email marketing against the benefits of mobile messaging:

-Chat Marketing is, by nature, exceptionally customizable.
+Mobile messaging is, by nature, exceptionally customizable.
 There are two reasons behind this: first-party data and AI.
-The AI and data at the heart of chat work in tandem to render each customer interaction progressively smarter and more personalized.
-That means the more your customer interacts with your bot, the more hyper-tailored your messaging.
+The AI and data at the heart of mobile message channels work in tandem to render each customer interaction progressively smarter and more personalized.
+That means the more your customer interacts with a messaging platform, the more hyper-tailored your messaging.
 It’s the next best thing to having a human in the room with your customers.
 And it gives brands the opportunity to hugely impact their customers’ buying decisions.

 2. Full-Funnel Engagement

-When it comes to full-funnel engagement, chat again has a huge advantage over email.
-When you begin a chat conversation, you join a customer’s buddy list alongside their friends and family, where you can message them at any time.
+When it comes to full-funnel engagement, messaging again has a huge advantage over email.
+When you begin an SMS or Facebook Messenger conversation, you can message them at any time.
 That means you can have 1:1, direct, real-time conversations that are increasingly significant and personalized as the customer moves down the funnel.
 Engaging people throughout their lifespan as a customer helps your brands stay top of mind over the long term.

-Furthermore, since chat is conversational, you can inject a personality and voice into a chatbot, and you can enhance your messages with images, gifs, videos, and other dynamic elements.
-When your chatbot is fun and interesting, people actually want to interact with you.
-And as AI becomes more advanced, so too will your ability to humanize your chatbot.
+Furthermore, since messaging is conversational, you can inject a personality and voice into your automated messaging sequences, and you can enhance your messages with images, gifs, videos, and other dynamic elements.
+When messaging is fun and interesting, people actually want to interact with you.
+And as AI becomes more advanced, so too will your ability to customize and optimize your conversations.

 Email, on the other hand, is one way and static.
 While you can message your customers, they can’t message you back.
 Even if your email copy is witty and engaging, you remain mostly elusive to your customers.
 That means you are missing out on a crucial opportunity to engage with your customers on a deeper, more persistent basis.

-Email, unlike chat, most often delivers second-party or third-party data.
-While there is certainly merit to these types of data, they’ll never offer the same level of targeting and personalization as the data you get from chat.
-When it comes to data, there’s no doubt that chat comes out on top.
+Email, meanwhile, most often delivers second-party or third-party data.
+While there is certainly merit to these types of data, they’ll never offer the same level of targeting and personalization as the volunteered data you get from mobile.

 Subscribe to our newsletter and we’ll send you a roundup of our best articles each month!